 “Saving Souls, Solving Crimes” is the show’s watch phrase.
 Mark Williams gives heart and warmth, as well as mordant humor, to G.K.
 Chesteron’s crime-solving padre, traveling his rural parish on his trusty bicycle.
 In this 1950s era program, you enjoy not just his shrewd unraveling of the mystery but his compassion and understanding for those he clears as well as those he helps bring to justice.
 The supporting cast is fine.
 His housekeeper Mrs. Bridgette McCarthy (Sorcha Cusack) is renowned for her sweet strawberry-cream scones and her tart observations.
 Alex Price, as Sid Carter, has a roguish charm from his shady past and as well as from a present that takes the law aslant.
 He’s invaluable for helping Father Brown get around awkward situations (as well as getting him into a few).
 Lady Felicia Montagu (Nancy Carroll) is gorgeous, from hair and make-up to hats and outfits that give her an elegant flair.
 The sparks between her and Mrs. McCarthy are a treat!
 First, Hugo Speer (Inspector Valentine) then Tom Chambers (Inspector Sullivan) took his turn as the chief inspector who initially finds Father Brown’s “help” a royal hindrance.
-Both actors give their characters a humanity that allows you read them as more than mere antagonists to the good Father’s involvement in crime solving.
+For the past several years, Sulivan has been replaced by Inspector Mallory (John Bream), who is more irascible than his two predecessors put togther.
+Yet, he has proved an old softie when it came to Sgt.
+Goodfellow’s hospitalization and his own daughter’s singing performance.
+All these actors give their characters a humanity that allows you read them as more than mere antagonists to the good Father’s involvement in crime solving.
+Meanwhile, Sgt.
+Goodfellow has grown wiser and and developed quite the restrained sense of humor over the years, now helping Father Brown surreptitiously from time to time.
 Topping it all off is the gorgeous English countryside of the program’s rural Cotwolds setting.
 Maybe Father Brown could solve the mystery of what happened to Kasia Koleczek, as Susie Jasinski, after the first season?
-Available on dvd and still in production on the BBC.
-American broadcasts are on PBS.